binarygraka/master-thesis-template/README.md

 ## General Information

-The original template provided by Krishna Kumar has been modified according to the Master guidelines of Informationtechnology & System-Management at Salzburg University of Applied Sciences (MA-Leitfaden_ITS_v4.4.pdf).
+The original template provided by Krishna Kumar has been modified according to the Master guidelines of Informationtechnology & Systems-Management at Salzburg University of Applied Sciences (MA-Leitfaden_ITS_v4.4.pdf).

 A comprehensive documentation of the original template from Cambridge can be found here: https://github.com/kks32/phd-thesis-template